 Rodas Beach, Cíes Islands

 About 10 miles (16 km) west of Vigo, off the coast of Spain, lie the Cíes Islands.
 This archipelago is a national marine park comprised of three islands so beautiful that the ancient Romans called them the "islands of the gods."
 Two of them, Monte Agudo and O Faro, are linked by a crescent strip of fine white sand called Rodas Beach, one of the most beautiful beaches in the world.
-You'll get to discover this paradise on a private, day-long boat tour accompanied by an expert guide.
+You'll get to discover this paradise on a private, day-long boat ride accompanied by an expert guide.

-In the morning, you'll embark from the port at Vigo and first head to a group of nearby Spanish fjords known as Rias Bajas.
-These beautiful inlets serve a functional purpose in that it's here where Galicians harvest much of their famously delicious shellfish.
-The microclimate in the waters of these fjords makes an ideal breeding ground for scallops as well as perfect spots to cultivate mussels and oysters.
+In the morning, depart from the port at Vigo and head to a group of nearby Spanish fjords known as Rias Bajas.
+These beautiful inlets serve a functional purpose, where Galicians harvest much of their famously delicious shellfish.
+The microclimate in the waters of these fjords makes an ideal breeding ground for scallops and the perfect spot to cultivate mussels and oysters.
+After stopping on the islands for beach time and light hiking, enjoy lunch onboard, featuring locally sourced products, including some of that world-class shellfish.

 Santiago de Compostela Cathedral viewed from Obradoiro Square